 The Town Council is very proud of its business community and seeks to support business people and start-up businesses however possible.
 We work together with Central Bedfordshire Council ensuring access to business support.

-The annual Spring Business Networking event which is coordinated by the Town Council, working in partnership with Central Bedfordshire Council, the Federation of Small Businesses and local LB Connect networking group.
-This year the event was sponsored by Hascat Safety, Graham Hunt & Co and Bee Local Magazine.
+The annual Spring Business Networking event which is coordinated by the Town Council, working in partnership with Central Bedfordshire Council, the Federation of Small Businesses, local LB Connect networking group alongside Hascat Safety and Bee Local Magazine.